Ramu588/Handling-Null-Values/README.md

 # Handling-Null-Values
-Filling the Null values with Central Tendency and RandomForest classifier
+Filling the Null values with Central Tendency and and Predict the missing values with the RandomForestClassifier